kitten/setup-simple-ipsec-l2tp-vpn/README.md

 If you run this script on EC2, the IP used in the config files will be different to the instance's public-facing IP.
 This is because Amazon performs one-to-one NAT on EC2 instances.

 Android 6 now defaults to ESP with SHA2.
-In order to make it working and solve the `NO_PROPOSAL_CHOSEN` you can change the actual config to:
+In order to make it working and solve the `NO_PROPOSAL_CHOSEN` you can change these config of *ipsec.conf* to:
 ```
 ike=3des-sha2,aes-sha2
 phase2alg=3des-sha2,aes-sha2